 Not all data pipelines are created equal.
-Brittle, rigid, and too slow for the pace of modern business—too many data pipelines are holding back organizations from delivering impact with their data.
+Brittle, rigid, and too slow for the pace of modern business—too many legacy data pipelines are holding organizations back from delivering true business impact.

-Yet data pipelines, vital pieces in the data infrastructure puzzle, are the backbone of the data-driven enterprise.
-It’s time to take them seriously, and consider the best ways to design and build data pipelines for visibility, speed, reliability, and scale.
+Yet, data pipelines are the backbone of the modern enterprise.
+It’s time to move beyond ad-hoc batch processes and consider the best ways to design and build data pipelines optimized for low-latency, mission-critical reliability, and scalable operations.

-This article will aim to provide a clear, practical guide to modern data pipelines.
-We’ll explore what they are, why they matter, and how they function in the real world—from powering real-time analytics and enabling seamless cloud migrations to powering advanced data applications.
+This article provides a clear, practical guide to modern data pipelines.
+We’ll explore what they are, why they matter, and how they function in the real world—from powering real-time analytics and enabling seamless cloud migrations to feeding continuous, decision-ready data to enterprise AI applications.

 What are Data Pipelines?